sterna-paradisaea-777/mappingtool/README.md

 #### Summarize
-Indicate on the map the approximate best area to choose a flat or hotel in Berlin Ho Pretoria.
+Indicate on the map the approximate best area to choose a flat or hotel in Berlin or Pretoria.

 The first map is Berlin.